-When the choke knob is turned to the OFF position, the choke butterfly valve in the carburetor should be completely open.
-Check that the choke pivot arm is up all the way with minimal cable slack.
+• When the choke knob is turned to the OFF position, the choke butterfly valve in the carburetor should be completely open.
+Check that the choke pivot arm stands all the way toward the right side of the boat with minimal cable slack.

-CHOKE OPEN (TURNED TO OFF)

-CHOKE CLOSED (TURNED TO ON)
+CHOKE OPEN (TURNED TO OFF) CHOKE CLOSED (TURNED TO ON)